SocietyForArtisticResearch/rc-pandoc-help/01-03-editors.md

 *Users can combine both __graphical__ and __block__ pages in a single exposition.*

-And two aditional specialized formats (cannot be combined):
+And two additional specialized formats (cannot be combined):

 - **text-based**
 - **HTML** import